renancaraujo/omesh/flutter/mesh/README.md

 ### Issues with color space xyY

 When using the xyY colorspace you may face issues when setting at least one of the vertices to complete black.
-Like on the second image below:
+Like in the second image below:

 <p float="left">
     <img src="https://raw.githubusercontent.com/renancaraujo/omesh/main/flutter/mesh/doc/assets/xyy_issue1.png" width="200">